 - Additional features: There may be some other factors that help you decide that a bike is perfect for your intensions.
 Does it have mounts for a rear rack so you can use it as a commuter?
 Does it have a dropper post that will give you better maneuverability on the downhills?
 Little things can make a huge difference!

 These bikes are for beginner riders who would like to dabble in off-road riding but aren't ready for a big financial commitment.

 Beginners are usually looking for a bike they can enjoy on and off the trails, so comfort and versatility are key.
 These models are perfect for after work joy rides, weekend trail explorations, and weekday commutes on the bike path.

 Mountain bikes near this price point have quality components and will last a long time, but it's still important to understand the bike's limits.
 For the best performance, ride these bikes on pavement, city paths, gravel roads, ATV trails, and smooth single-track.
 While tough enough to ride off-road, these are not designed for technical trail use or jumping.

 The Marlin 4 kicks off the incredibly popular Trek Marlin lineup with a great value in a highly capable mountain bike.
-The Marlin 4 features really big improvements over the 820.
-For starters, it drops over four pounds in weight!
-The aluminum frame gets sleek upgrades like modern XC geometry and internal cable routing.
-You'll fall in love with the efficiency of bigger, faster-rolling wheels.
-Cable-pull disc brakes add noticeable braking power.
-If you're looking for an affordable quality mountain bike to break into the mountain biking scene, you can't go wrong with the Marlin 4.
+The aluminum frame has modern XC geometry and internal cable routing.
+You'll fall in love with the efficiency of bigger, faster-rolling 29" wheels.
+Cable-pull disc brakes simple but powerful.
+If you're looking for an affordable quality mountain bike to break into the casual mountain biking scene, you can't go wrong with the Marlin 4.